reach-sh/reach-lang/docs/src/tut/mkt/index.md

 [ '/usr/local/bin/node', '/app/index.mjs', 'seller' ]
 ```

-The item(s) that come after the second item in the array, tells us the variable that have been passed in.
+The item(s) that come after the second item in the array, tells us the variable that has been passed in.

 To see this working, type the following on line 4 of the `index.mjs` file: